neoliv/procfilter/README.md

 Build aggregates of processes by owner (user).

-## User defined fields.
+## User defined fields

-If you need to pack processes using a criteria that is not available you can sythetise your own. revar(criteria,'matching re','replacment re','new field name', input)
+If you need to pack processes using a criteria that is not available you can synthetize your own. revar(criteria,'matching re','replacment re','new field name', input)
 eg: `oracle_sid <- revar(exe,'ora_[^_]+_([0-9a-zA-Z]+)|oracle([0-9a-zA-Z]+).*','$1',oracle_sid,user('oracle')`
-The revar() will not filter out any processes but will sythetise a new filed 'oracle_sid' that is the result of the regular expression replacment on the command name to extract the SID.
-Note the use of the group syntax $1 to use part of the matching RE in the final replacment.
+The revar() will not filter out any processes but will synthetize a new field 'oracle_sid' that is the result of the regular expression find/replace on the command name to extract the SID.
+Note the use of the group syntax $1 to use part of the matching RE in the final value.
+As a criteria you can use cmd, cmd_line, exe, user, group or a previously synthetized user field.

 ## Criteria

-Top, exceed, packby, ... use a criteria to specify what metric to use.
+Top, exceed, packby, ... use a criteria to specify what numeric metric to use.
 eg: `top(vsz,1)`
 'vsz' is the virtual memory size of a process and top will select the biggest process according to this criteria.